-It is expensive to spend a lot of time interacting with people in which there is no intention to do business with.
+It is expensive to spend a lot of time interacting with people with which there is no intention to do business.
 Save your time and the firms by ignoring messages.
 It won’t impact your reputation negatively.
 Replying but not being incredible, hurts you and ONEVC.

 Given how little research this founder did on ONEVC, it is clear that we are a part of a comprehensive blast.
 It is a waste of our time.

 I encourage you guys to respond to these emails and have some terrible meetings.
 It is proper training for the long-run.
 Meet some crappy founders, and you’ll see it for yourself.